8 Bible Verses for When You Feel Defeated

 What to Do When You Want to Give up

-Some of us commit to ministries and organizations that seem to perfectly fit our gifts and callings.
+We commit to ministries and careers that seem perfect for us.
 Sadly, once we’re committed, we want nothing more than to turn and run.

 Sometimes following Jesus leads us to the same sentiments.
-We commit to follow him, and we’re excited and hopeful.
-But then the years roll on, and we realize the high calling of walking with the Lord is leading us up mountains we never expected to climb.
+We commit to following him, and we’re excited and hopeful.
+But then the years roll on, and we realize the high calling of walking with him leads us up mountains we never expected to climb.
 (For more on God’s detours, read here.)

 I imagine this is how Peter felt the night Jesus was arrested.
 Peter thought he was signing up for a partnership with the most powerful political ruler who would ever live.
 Jesus’ power didn’t look the way Peter expected it to look.
 When reality didn’t match his expectations, Peter started to question everything.
 He denied he even knew Jesus three times.